Shravanthi20/InDel/README.md

 Payout amount          = Income loss × coverage ratio (capped at weekly maximum)
 ```

-**Cold Start Handling:** For new workers without a 4-week history, baseline is derived from zone average or peer group average for the same zone and vehicle type.
+**Cold Start Handling:** For new workers without a 4-week earnings history, baseline is derived from the zone average or peer group average for the same zone and vehicle type.
+A worker is eligible for cold-start baseline substitution only after completing a minimum of **20 verified deliveries on InDel**, establishing a credible activity record before any claim window opens.
+This threshold ensures the zone average is applied to workers who are genuinely active on the platform, not to accounts created opportunistically ahead of a known disruption event.
+To prevent gaming during the grace period, claims filed within the first **7 days of enrollment** are automatically held for manual review regardless of fraud score — the cold-start grace period cannot be exploited to file an immediate claim using a borrowed zone baseline.

 **Illustrative example:**